-Local science providers from industry to education and outreach have joined the Hub hoping to engage the community with STEM and promote the Hunter region as a leader in the sciences.
-The Hub began with a focus on National Science Week every August and has since has moved on to offer events and engagement throughout the year.
-A Hub coordinator currently works one day per week through the generous donation of the Science and Engineering Challenge.
+Local science providers from industry to education and outreach have joined HISH hoping to engage the community with STEM and promote the Hunter region as a leader in the sciences.
+HISH offers events and engagement during National Science Week in August and throughout the year.
+The 2020 -2021 Executive Committee: Tim Roberts, Peter Howley, Kiara Harrison, Emma Best, Jaimie Cook, Janece McDonald, Alec Roberts, Shelley Wilson.

 The first Hunter Science Festival, our premier event, was held at the Newcastle Museum in August 2014 during National Science Week www.scienceweek.net.au.
 The event gathered audiences of all ages from the community.
 The Festival expanded in 2015, with a huge number of exhibitors and stalls being displayed to showcase all aspects of STEM.
 This event attracted over 1000 people from a broad cross section of the community.
 Further expansion of the Festival occurred in 2016 lead to more than 1500 community members attend the day.
 The Festival has previously and will continue to occur thanks to the collaboration and cooperation between the established and reputable organisations that make up the Hunter Innovation and Science Hub.